Six Sigma tools that drive real process improvement

 Swim lane diagram showing order fulfillment process across customer, sales, and stockroom departments with workflow handoffs Business process mapping is a way to visualize the business process and better understand how it works.
 A typical map outlines the roles, responsibilities, and standards involved in the process.

-It presents this data in a structured way that shows the steps of the process along with who is responsible, what the inputs and outputs are, and other information relevant to the process.
+It presents this data in a structured way that shows the steps of the process along with who’s responsible, what the inputs and outputs are, and other information relevant to the process.

-Visualization matters.
-In my experience, business process mapping is probably one of the best aids in problem-solving.
-It visualizes the entire process, making it easier to see what is wrong and get straight to the root cause.
-It also helps to visualize the roles of the people within the process and ensure everyone knows what to do.
+Business process mapping is probably one of the best aids in problem-solving.
+It visualizes the entire process, which makes it easier to see what’s wrong and get straight to the root cause.
+It also helps to clarify the roles of the people within the process and ensure everyone knows what to do.

-In addition to that, business process mapping is great for finding the potential risks the process creates.
-Constructing a map makes you rethink each step of the process and see if there are any liabilities hidden within.
+Beyond that, business process mapping is great for finding potential risks the process creates.
+Constructing a map makes you rethink each step and see if there are any liabilities hidden within.

 Types of process maps